robloxbad-lol/uematusatosihub/README.md

     end
 end

--- --- 共通ついーん関数 ---
+-- --- 移動関数 ---
 local function stableTween(targetPart, speed, offset)
-    if not targetPart then return end
-    local root = player.Character and player.Character:FindFirstChild("HumanoidRootPart")
+    if not (targetPart and targetPart.Parent) then return end local root = player.Character and player.Character:FindFirstChild("HumanoidRootPart")
     if not root then return end